-Adam Evans, Executive Vice President of Business Development at Hilco Receivables, joins the Hilco Global Smarter Perspectives Podcast Series to talk about how leveraging the power of inventory in combination with a thorough understanding of retailer holdbacks can help to ensure maximum return for accounts receivable during liquidation.
+Adam Evans, Executive Vice President of Business Development at Hilco Receivables, joins the Hilco Global Smarter Perspectives Podcast Series to talk about how both completed and work in progress inventory can be leveraged to more effectively collect receivables during a liquidation.

 Steve Katz 0:11